Miroslav Blažević: NK Zagreb

 In November 2012 he returned to NK Zagreb to help the club stay in the Prva HNL since they were in the relegation zone.
 In the beginning he started to have decent results like defeating Dinamo Zagreb on home ground but later his team started to decline in results.
 In December 2012 he almost left the club because he had a serious argument with the NK Zagreb chairman but he decided to stay.
 In May 2013 after NK Zagreb failed to secure a place in the Prva HNL and finished at the bottom of the league he announced his retirement from professional football at the end of the season.

 Sloboda Tuzla

 In January 2014, after refusing to take over the Croatian Second Football League club NK Solin, Blažević signed with the Bosnian Sloboda Tuzla playing in the second level Bosnian League.
-He took over the club while it was second on the league table and agreed to lead the club until the end of the season with the goal to reach the top level Bosnian league, He succeeded, with Sloboda winning 13 and drawing 1 of his 15 matches in charge to win the First League of the Federation of Bosnia and Herzegovina with a record total of 71 points from their 30 league games in the season.
+He took over the club while it was second on the league table and agreed to lead the club until the end of the season with the goal to reach the top level Bosnian league, He succeeded, with Sloboda winning 13 and drawing 1 of his 15 matches in charge to win the First League of FBiH with a record total of 71 points from their 30 league games in the season.